camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/google-maps-platform.md

 ### Validate address

 This operation allows you to validate an address and its components, standardize the address for mailing, and determine the best known geocode for it.
 To use this operation, enable the [Google Address Validation API](https://developers.google.com/maps/documentation/address-validation/overview).
-See the [official documentation](https://developers.google.com/maps/documentation/address-validation/cloud-setup) for more information on enabling the Google API.
+Refer to the [official documentation](https://developers.google.com/maps/documentation/address-validation/cloud-setup) for more information on enabling the Google API.

 ### Get place ID

 This operation allows you to get the Google Maps place ID by address.
 To use this operation, enable the [Google Places API](https://developers.google.com/maps/documentation/places/web-service).
-See the [official documentation](https://developers.google.com/maps/documentation/places/web-service/get-api-key) for more information on enabling the Google API.
+Refer to the [official documentation](https://developers.google.com/maps/documentation/places/web-service/get-api-key) for more information on enabling the Google API.

 ### Calculate distance

 This operation allows you to calculate a distance between two place IDs.
 To use this operation, enable the [Google Directions API](https://developers.google.com/maps/documentation/directions).
-See the [official documentation](https://developers.google.com/maps/documentation/directions/get-api-key) for more information on enabling the Google API.
+Refer to the [official documentation](https://developers.google.com/maps/documentation/directions/get-api-key) for more information on enabling the Google API.

 ## Usage